rohit024b/WayFair.com_Clone-Project/README.md

-# Wayfair Clone Project
+# Wayfair E-Commerce Website

-This project is a clone of the website [Wayfair](https://www.wayfair.com/), which specializes in household accessories and furniture.
+This project is a E-Commerce website  replicating [Wayfair](https://www.wayfair.com/), which specializes in household accessories and furniture.
 It was created using HTML, CSS, and JavaScript.

 ## Features